 I’m pretty good at it too — or at least I was back in the day.
-During college I even taught classes for PE credit to my fellow students.
+During college I even taught classes.
 I still have the syllabus tucked away somewhere.

 During those college days I spent many of my Friday and Saturday nights at the roller rink.
 Friends would often skate up to me and declare with a beaming face that they had not fallen down all night.
-Their goal for the evening, apparently, was to not to fall down.
+Their goal for the evening, apparently, was to stay upright.
+They were pleased with their “success.”

 I always had a different goal.
-My goal was to get better as a skater.
+My goal was to be a better skater.
 I fell all the time.
 I pushed myself with jumps and turns and backward maneuvers that kept me on the edge of my capabilities.
-Not falling down was not a sign of success.
+Not falling down was not how I measured success.
 To go a whole evening without hitting the floor would be to go a whole evening without trying hard enough.
 How else would I know when I had reached the limit of my abilities?
 How else could I improve?
 How else could I learn something new?